Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Introduction

 While potential applications for intrinsic reward seem obvious, the problem is still far from being solved.
-Many current curiosity methods neglect temporal information.
-As humans, curiosity is generated by not only using our intuitions about the current states, but also employing our historical knowledge~\cite{silvia2017curiosity}.
-Moreover, curiosity can be iterated dynamically.
+For example, many previous curiosity methods neglect temporal information.
+When a person encounters a problem, he will try to solve it by retrieving information from memory.
+If he fails, awareness of information discrepancy will lead to the arousal of curiosity~\cite{rotgans2017role}, indicating the importance of historical knowledge.
+As humans, curiosity is generated by not only using our intuitions about the current state but also employing our historical knowledge.
 Consider yourself a newborn baby in your parents' arms in a park.
 The erratic movement of the leaves is appealing at first, but your attention soon shifts to other, more exciting things.
 Because you accumulate historical information over a long period of observation and conclude that the movement of the leaves is meaningless and uninteresting.
-Thus, curiosity can be iterated for multiple generations.
-Without taking the historical generations of the curiosity into account, it may be difficult to accurately evaluate the curiosity~\cite{yang2021exploration} as it may be disrupted by noise, resulting in inaccurate predictions due to randomness in the environment or uncertainty in the real world.
+Thus, without considering the historical generations of curiosity, it may be difficult to accurately evaluate the curiosity as it may be disrupted by noise.

+From an uncertainty perspective, stochasticity in the fitting process, including parameter initialization, exploration, replay sampling, and environment dynamics, leads to randomness in parameters and high-variance estimates~\cite{liang2022reducing}.
+As a result, existing curiosity-driven methods may be disrupted by noise, leading to inaccurate predictions and intrinsic rewards.
+Although prediction error and count error provide an estimate of uncertainty, they are insufficient and inaccurate due to the randomness and noise.
+To address this issue, utilizing historical knowledge to avoid high-variance estimates can provide more accurate intrinsic rewards.